Bristol International Balloon Fiesta

 View of people at Bristol International Balloon Fiesta

 The party atmosphere is completed by a number of fairground rides, food stalls and trade stands attracting a large number of visitors to the Fiesta.
-Running from Thursday to Sunday, the event includes Mass Hot Air Balloon launches at 6 p.m. on Thursday and at 6 a.m. and 6 p.m. on Friday, Saturday and Sunday; there are evening launches on Thursday and Saturday at 9.15 p.m. when, around 30 balloons, are lit up before taking to the sky followed by a fireworks display.
+Running from Friday to Sunday, the event includes Mass Hot Air Balloon launches at 6 a.m. and 6 p.m. evening launches on Friday and Saturday at 9.00 p.m. when balloons are lit up before taking to the sky (weather permitting) followed by a fireworks display.

 A blue hot air balloon in the evening

-It takes about 20 minutes to walk from Bristol city center to Ashton Court Estate; for visitors using public transport, there are shuttle buses running at 10 minutes intervals between Bristol Temple Meads railway station and the site of the Fiesta; they also stop in the city center, so visitors could combine a visit to the Fiesta, with a look around Bristol and all it has to offer.
+It takes about 20 minutes to walk from Bristol city centre to Ashton Court Estate; for visitors using public transport, there are shuttle buses running at 10 minutes intervals between Bristol Temple Meads railway station and the site of the Fiesta; they also stop in the city centre, so visitors could combine a visit to the Fiesta, with a look around Bristol and all it has to offer.
 An area of the estate is transformed into a campsite for people who want to stay the night to see the early morning launches.
-To entertain the crowds during the day, there are a number of attractions like wing-walkers, parachute displays, model aircraft displays and fly-pasts including an acrobatic display of the famous RAF Red Arrows.
+To entertain the crowds during the day, there are a number of attractions like wing-walkers, parachute displays, model aircraft displays and fly-pasts.

 View of two wing walkers planes